Relation Mapping

 To import Zoho Desk accounts and their related contacts to Salesforce, perform the following steps.

-1. Create the Import integration with Zoho Desk as a Source and Salesforce as a Target.
+- Create an import with Zoho Desk as a Source and Salesforce as a Target.

 After the integration run, you get a new Account record and a new related Contact record.